Chicago spousal support Attorney

 Johnson O’Keefe has helped many Chicago, IL, clients through complex divorce cases, including those including high net worth couples, contentious property division, and spousal support disputes.
 While many judges in equitable distribution states like Illinois strive to ensure the fairest possible division of marital assets in the cases they oversee, spousal support is a necessary element of many divorces resolved in the Chicago family court.

 Every state uses different statutes to resolve property division and other financial aspects of divorce, and Illinois upholds an equitable distribution law pertaining to property division.
 This means divorcing spouses are expected to divide marital property in the fairest possible manner.
-Unfortunately, many find this to be very open to interpretation, and it’s common for divorcing spouses to enter their divorce proceedings holding misconceptions about how spousal support or alimony works.
+Unfortunately, many find this to be very open to interpretation, and it’s common for divorcing spouses to enter their divorce proceedings, holding misconceptions about how spousal support or alimony works.

-If you are preparing to divorce, a Chicago spousal support attorney is an invaluable asset for addressing any complex financial matters involved in your case.
+If you are preparing to divorce, a Chicago spousal support attorney is invaluable for addressing any complex financial matters involved in your case.
 Johnson O’Keefe can provide meticulous and responsive legal counsel throughout each stage of your divorce, including those pertaining to property division and spousal support.
 Whether you expect to pay spousal support to your ex or receive it from them as part of your divorce, a Chicago spousal support attorney will be essential for ensuring the fairest outcome possible.

 There is a baseline formula used in many Illinois spousal support determinations, but it’s vital to remember that many factors can influence the outcome of any alimony determination in Chicago, and this formula should only be used for a baseline estimate of alimony that might be paid in a particular divorce.
 The formula is one-third of the higher-earning spouse’s annual income reduced by one-quarter of the lower-earning spouse’s income.
-In a divorce in which one spouse earns $90,000 per year and the other earns $40,000 per year, the calculation would be ($90,000/3) minus ($40,000/4), or $30,000 minus $10,000 for a $20,000 yearly support obligation.
+In a divorce where one spouse earns $90,000 per year and the other earns $40,000 per year, the calculation would be ($90,000/3) minus ($40,000/4), or $30,000 minus $10,000 for a $20,000 yearly support obligation.

 The amount paid hinges on the difference between the divorcing spouses’ incomes, job prospects, separate property ownership, child custody rights, and various other factors.
 In most divorces, alimony will be awarded based on the time the marriage lasted, usually continuing for about half of the length of the marriage.